Chateau Raspail /

 Chateau de Ruth (St. Cécile-les-Vignes - sold in 2009), Chateau Saint Jean (Travaillan)

-and Domaine de Valori (Courthezon).
-Since
+and a par of the vineyards of Domaine de Valori (Courthezon).

 Covers 40 ha. of Gigondas.